erecica/csv-to-dynamodb-with-lambda/README.md

 ---

 ## Python script
 The Python script is pretty straight forward.
 It loads some modules and reads the event (triggered from S3 when a .csv file is uploaded), sets some variables (ex. recordttlepoch for DynamoDB Time to Live (TTL)).
 After splitting the row, it writes the row values to the DynamoDB Table with a unique identifier and current date time value.
 After completion, the script will delete the processed file(s).
-This behavior can be changed by deleting / commenting out the line line ```s3_cient.delete_object...```.
+This behavior can be changed by deleting / commenting out the line line ```s3_cient.delete_object...``` in the file [script/index.py](script/index.py).

 ### Warning!
 >***The included Python script will delete your uploaded CSV file(s), once the records are imported to DynamoD.
 If you wish to keep the file(s), comment/delete the line ```s3_cient.delete_object...``` from python script.